wso2/fhir-mcp-server/README.md

 #### Demo with HAPI FHIR server

 This video showcases the MCP server's functionality when connected to a public [HAPI FHIR server](https://hapi.fhir.org/).
-This example showcases direct interaction with an open server that does not require an authorization flow.
+This example showcases direct interaction with an open FHIR server that does not require an authorization flow.

 https://github.com/user-attachments/assets/899874d6-df6f-4400-9d72-0682e225abbd